alexmolas/alexmolas.github.io/_posts/2023-04-11-chess-gender-gap.md

 tags: math stats chess data-analysis
 ---

-Imagine a race in which 10,000 people participate.
-Before the start, each participant is randomly assigned a color, with no consideration given to their physical characteristics, gender, or any other factor.
+Imagine a race in which 10,000 men and women participate.
+Before starting the race a random colour is assigned to each participant regardless of shape, gender, race, or whatever.
 There are 9,000 red runners and 1,000 blue runners.
-If you had to bet on who would win, which color would you choose?
-Most people would instinctively choose red, not because they know anything about the individual runners, but simply because there are more of them.

-A similar situation occurs in the world of chess.
-Despite the game being a battle of wits and strategy, the gender gap in chess is not due to any inherent difference in ability between men and women.
-Rather, it is a matter of participation.
+If we had to bet, any of us would bet on a red runner, not because we know they are better runners, but because we know they are more likely to win.
+A similar situation occurs with the gender gap in chess.
+In this blog, I will show that the domination of men in chess is nothing more than a matter of participation.

-In this blog post, I will dive deep into the data and crunch the numbers to reveal the real reason behind the gender gap in chess: participation rates.
-By analysing the data, I will demonstrate that the dominance of men in the game can be explained by the simple fact that more men have historically participated in chess than women.
-While there may be other factors at play, such as cultural and societal biases, the numbers don't lie.
-My hope is that by shedding light on this issue, we can start a meaningful conversation about how to promote greater gender diversity and inclusivity in the world of chess.
+While other factors may be at play, such as cultural and societal biases, the numbers don't lie.
+My hope is that by shedding light and data on this issue, we can start a conversation about how to promote greater gender diversity and inclusivity in the world of chess.

 # TL;DR